 If you suffer from PMS, and you tend to wake up at around 1-3am at night, your sleep disturbance could be related to elevated estrogen levels.
 Read how to lower estrogen dominance.

 On the other hand, if you have difficulty sleeping around your periods, or you’re approaching menopause (if you’re in your 40s, for example), low estrogen may be the cause of your insomnia.
-Read how to supplement your estrogen naturally.
+Read high estrogen insomnia: symptoms, causes and remedies.

 2. See if you have signs of progesterone deficiency.